 The spatial partitions derived from a fine grid of 1 km used all available Twitter user trips without any restriction on trip distances yields geographic boundaries comparable to some of London’s boroughs (Fig. 6).
 However, some areas are shown to be more cohesive and display greater spatial interactions across the administrative boundaries, for instance, central London.
 Although, these results suggest that travelers seem to be localized over certain areas of the city most of the time, some regions do exhibit long distance interaction patterns.
 For example, the separate geographic areas in the south of Hillingdon which includes Heathrow Airport exhibits more connectivity to central London than its surrounding areas, which is explained by the usual flight passenger routes.
 The technique also reveals some of the emerging communities around the borders due to the spatial intermingling of both communities.
 For example, East Barnet and West Enfield seem to have higher interactions than those resulted from in the emerging cohesive zone between the two boroughs.

 Figure 6.
 Non-administrative anthropographic boundaries inferred from collective Twitter user displacements in the city of London compared to the boundaries of London boroughs (L(M) = 8.1) A fine fishnet of 1 km cells were used to identify the detailed connectivity patterns based on all the Twitter user displacements in the area.
 Each unique color represents a different non-administrative anthropographic region.
 Notice that some remote regions like the airport (light purple region in south of Hillingdon) share the same class with downtown because it is well connected despite the geographic separation.
-Red symbols are the locations of airport fields and gray points are the population-wighted-centroids of workplace zones in London.
+Red symbols are the locations of airport fields and gray points are the population-weighted-centroids of workplace zones in London.

 4.3.
 Explaining the distance decay effect with a gravity model